Creating tasks in a pull plan

 The available list of project teams is limited to those teams that have a swimlane in the pull plan whiteboard.

 If you do not yet know which project team will be responsible for the task, leave this field blank.
-The appropriate project team is assigned to the task automatically when you drag the task into the project team's swimlane in the whiteboard or when you create a new task by clicking a blank cell in the whiteboard.
+If the whiteboard is configured so that swimlanes represent project teams, the appropriate project team is assigned to the task automatically when you drag the task into the project team's swimlane in the whiteboard or when you create a new task by clicking a blank cell in the whiteboard.

 3. Enter the date on which the task will start in the Task Start field.
 If you create a new task by clicking a blank cell in the whiteboard, the start date of the task defaults to the date of the cell you clicked.